aws/aws-iot-device-sdk-python-v2/documents/MIGRATION_GUIDE.md

 The v1 SDK is built with [AWS IoT device shadow support](http://docs.aws.amazon.com/iot/latest/developerguide/iot-thing-shadows.html), which provides access to thing shadows (sometimes referred to as device shadows).

-The v2 SDK also supports device shadow service as well, but with a completely different APIs.
+The v2 SDK also supports device shadow service, but with a completely different APIs.
 First, you subscribe to special topics to get data and feedback from a service.
 The service client provides API for that.
 For example, `subscribe_to_get_shadow_accepted` subscribes to a topic to which AWS IoT Core will publish a shadow document.
 The server will notify you if it cannot send you a